imdevan/dotfiles/docs/keybinds/hotkeys.md

 G   - Go To command (prefix with number - 5G goes to line 5) :#  - Also works as to command

-{   - go to begining of paragraph
+{   - go to beginning of paragraph
-{w  - go to first word of pparagraph
+{w  - go to first word of paragraph
 }   - go to end of paragraph
 }ge - go to last word of paragraph